locsoul/react-weather/README.md

 ## Responsive UI
 This app is optimized for devices of different screen sizes.
 Resize your browser window to see changes in UI.
 Or access the preview link on your mobile device.

+## Location access flow
+1. The app shows a message to ask for permission access.
+2. If granted, the app automatically fetches weather data.
+3. If not (denied or timeout), the app shows 2 buttons:
+    - Get data of previously detected location (only shown if previously detected)
+    - Get data of Toronto city